Palaver (1926 film): Cast

+Reception

+Upon the film's release, there was some positive press.
+A reviewer from the Exeter and Plymouth Gazette praised the drama in the film and the work of the British officers in the movie to “tame” the native people from their practices of slavery, human sacrifice, and devil worship.
+They also praise the realism of the film and how the African actors played roles that they also held in real life.
+A reviewer from the Dundee Courier praised Palaver for its British nature and claimed that it "ranks with the greatest films ever made."

+A reviewer from the Times did not find the film very interesting, claiming that it did not make full artistic use of its surroundings and thought that the romantic story line between Captain Allison and Jean Stuart was “trivial”.
+However, they conceded that the film might be of some educational merit.
+They were primarily interested in the African tribes portrayed and lamented their overall lack of use in the story, as they would have liked to see how things such as romantic relationships were handled among the Sura and Angas tribes.

 Criticism

 Later commentators have classified Palaver amongst other colonial films which claimed the "beneficent influence of the white man in Africa."Geoffrey Barkas (director, producer and scriptwriter) himself, in interviews about his work, referred to his casting from "cannibal pagan tribes" and spoke of their "blind savagery."

 Nigerian Pulse magazine in 2017 described the film as "proudly racist", and noted: "Even though it was produced in Nigeria, Palaver was made for the British audience.
 There is no error in that the narrative was consistent with the popular idea sold in Europe that the colonial masters were doing Africans a favour by colonizing them."